Top Digital Signage Software

 Web-based digital signage CMS solutions are clearly the modern trend.
 There is no local software to install so anyone can access the system from any location.
 When the CMS server gets upgraded, every user gets the new features because the software is accessed remotely and managed centrally.
 This provides many savings over the long run as there is less software to maintain.
 Another benefit is most web-based dashboards can be accessed from any operating system or hardware platform that supports web browsers.
 Some products may require plug-ins to operate but the trend is to move to HTML5 environments to ensure the best user experience and the widest support.

 Modern, professional digital signage software has mostly migrated to the web for these reasons.

 Back-end servers that scale

 The digital signage server software is the brains of the operation.
-With the migration to web based solutions and the popularity of virtualized server hardware, current generation server software will rely on some type of distributed SQL database for reliability and scalability.
+With the migration to web-based solutions and the popularity of virtualized server hardware, the current-generation server software will rely on some type of distributed SQL database for reliability and scalability.

 Speaking of databases.
-As digital signage networks grow, so does the importance of having a scalable database engine with a modern architecture.
-Otherwise you soon notice the CMS slowing down as more users, content and players are added.
+As digital signage networks grow, so does the importance of having a scalable database engine with modern architecture.
+Otherwise, you soon notice the CMS slowing down as more users, content, and players are added.
 There always comes a point where an inefficient database engine becomes an impediment to productivity.
-You notice this when end-users constantly log off the server or if they have to schedule their activities when there is less people using the system.
+You notice this when end-users constantly log off the server or if they have to schedule their activities when there are fewer people using the system.

 The top digital signage software products are designed to scale across multiple physical or virtual servers.
 With these solutions, databases can be located on different servers than the CMS itself for better performance and increased security.
 The best software will also support content distribution networks (CDN) and server load balancing.